Promo!

 Taxonomy: Subfamily: Myrmicinae Group: Pheidolini

-Distribution: Mediterranean region (South of France, Spain etc)
+Distribution: Mediterranean region (Southern France, Spain, etc.)

 Number of queens: monogynous, tolerates only one queen per colony